Quantifying Data Similarity Using Cross Learning: Proposed Research

-Here positive transfer (PT) implies high similarity and likely performance gain due to transfer; the ambiguous zone (AZ) indicates uncertain benefit; negative transfer (NT) suggests possible degrading performance \citep{wang2023introduction}.
-In practice, we should choose $\tau_1$ and $\tau_2$ carefully to ensure proper classification.
-We propose a systematic, data-driven approach for selecting them.
-Let $e_0$ denote the baseline test error of a model trained solely on $\mathcal{D}^{(t)}$, with $\mathrm{SE}(e_0)$ as the standard error of its k-fold cross validation value.
-Define
+Here positive transfer (PT) indicates high similarity and likely performance gain from transfer, the ambiguous zone (AZ) reflects uncertain benefit, and negative transfer (NT) suggests potential performance degradation \citep{wang2023introduction}.
+To determine the thresholds $\tau_1$ and $\tau_2$, we propose a systematic data-driven procedure.

-where $\gamma_1$ and $\gamma_2$ control the sensitivity to negative transfer.
-Through extensive experiments, we find that $\gamma_1=1$ and $\gamma_2=5$ perform well across diverse examples.
-Their performance is presented in Section 6.